Student Spotlight: Tobiasz Daszkiewicz

 His background is theater, and Daszkiewicz spent two years at College of DuPage earning his Associate in Arts degree while studying theater.
 He then transferred to Southern Illinois University and graduated with a Bachelor of Fine Arts degree in Theater.

 This background has served him well as a stuntman, and his growing resume is impressive.
-Film credits include "Public Enemies," "Batman Begins," "The Dark Knight" and "The Time Traveler's Wife," while TV credits range from "CSI New York” and “Prison Break” to “ER” and “Early Edition.”
+Film credits include “Public Enemies,” “Batman Begins,” “The Dark Knight” and “The Time Traveler's Wife,” while TV credits range from “CSI New York” and “Prison Break” to “ER” and “Early Edition.”
 He currently doubles for Lt.
 Severide “Chicago Fire” and for Hank Voight on “Chicago P.D.”

 “One day you’re destroying the interior of a bar with an awesome bar fight, the next day you’re crashing an expensive vehicle or falling off a motorcycle,” he said.
 “Another day you’re getting shot at in a gunfight, and another day you're engulfed in a fire cloud from an explosion.
 And then you're still alive to work the next day!”